 Although NFTs are a new medium, there are a few criteria that will make collections more straightforward to launch on Stargaze.

-Here’s some guidelines.
+Here are some guidelines.
 These aren’t rules that are set in stone.
 Rather, some best practices that will make your collection launch process easier.

-- 1.Do some market analysis to determine the optimal price and size of your collection.
+Do some market analysis to determine the optimal price and size of your collection.
 The Cosmos community isn't as large as Ethereum, so a 1,000 NFT collection may perform better than a 10,000 NFT collection.
 Strive for quality over quantity.

-- 3.Refrain from using text in your art.
+Refrain from using text in your art.
 NFT art is ideally designed to be universal and timeless.
 You are storing it on an immutable ledger after all.
 For example, English sentences in NFTs won’t be localized to other languages.
 So it’s best to avoid written language and stick to art.
 Save written text for metadata.

-- 4.Make liberal use of metadata.
+Make liberal use of metadata.
 Computers can’t read art, but they can read metadata.
-Metadata traits enables formulating rarity scores for your NFT.
+Metadata traits enable formulating rarity scores for your NFT.
 Traders use these attributes to compare NFT valuations.

-- 5.Create the highest resolution version of the art that you can.
+Create the highest resolution version of the art that you can.